 For a king, who’s often invited to deliver speeches to the nation, a stuttering problem is an enormous handicap.
 This film recounts the true story of King George V, who somewhat reluctantly (due to his disability) accepted the throne of England.

-But the king is determined to overcome his stuttering issue, relying on the slightly unorthodox methods of his speech therapist.
-Stressing the speech capabilities of its protagonist, The King’s Speech offers plenty of dialogues that put it at the top spot in our list of the best movies to learn British English.
-The fact that this a movie is in the history genre also gives you the opportunity to enrich your vocabulary with terms related to English royalty, war and family (all with the help of Colin Firth’s perfect accent).
+But the king is determined to overcome his stutter, relying on the slightly unorthodox methods of his speech therapist.
+Stressing the speech capabilities of its protagonist, The King’s Speech offers plenty of dialogue that puts it at the top spot in our list of the best movies to learn British English.
+The fact that this movie is in the history genre also gives you the opportunity to enrich your vocabulary with terms related to English royalty, war, and family (all with the help of Colin Firth’s flawless accent).

 Related posts: